How to sex ducks & ducklings: male vs female

 Female ducks do not have curly drake feathers on the tops of their tails.

-Other physical features – Finally, some breeds — like our Welsh Harlequins — also have other physical differences at maturity.
-For instance, our Welsh Harlequin drake has bright orange legs and a yellow/orange bill, whereas our females’ legs are more dark grey/green in color as are their bills.
-These physical distinctions are not universal to all breeds of ducks.
+C. Other physical features – Some breeds (like Welsh Harlequins) also have other physical differences at maturity.
+For instance, our Welsh Harlequin drake has bright orange legs and a yellow/orange bill, whereas our female Welsh Harlequins’ legs are more dark grey/green in color as are their bills.
+However, these physical distinctions are not universal to all breeds of ducks.

-Now comes the harder part: sexing those adorable little duckling fuzzballs that all look nearly identical.
+Now comes the harder challenge: sexing those adorable little duckling fuzzballs that all look nearly identical.

 In some duck breeds, there are subtle differences in down coloration between male and female ducklings.
 There are too many breeds and too much variability (or lack of variability) to list here.
-Plus, this method is not going to help you definitely sex ducklings.
+Plus, this method is not going to help you definitely sex ducklings, so we’ll only give a casual mention to this method here.

-As for bills: in very young Welsh Harlequin ducklings (days 1-3), a pinkish colored bill with a dark tip likely means female, whereas a darker bill likely means male.
-However, this method is not definitive either and only applies to one breed of duck.
+There can be differences in bill coloration in ducklings of certain breeds.
+For instance, if a very young Welsh Harlequin duckling (days 1-3), has a pinkish colored bill with a dark tip, it’s likely a female.
+A darker bill likely means male.
+However, this method is not definitive and only applies to one breed of duck, so doesn’t provide much in the way of universal help.

-The only 100% definitive way to sex ducklings of any breed is vent sexing, also called vent checking.
+Again, the only 100% definitive way to sex ducklings of any breed is by vent sexing, also called “vent checking.”
 However, it’s critical that you know how to do vent sexing safely and correctly before you give it a try.
-And as John Metzer of Metzer Farms says, vent sexing is best done on 1-2 day old ducklings — after that, it’s more difficult.
+And vent sexing is best done on 1-2 day old ducklings — after that, it’s more difficult.

-Before we dive into the how to’s of vent sexing, we need to issue a very clear warning.
+Warning: You can permanently injure your ducklings with improper vent sexing.
+Before we dive into the how-to’s of vent sexing, we need to issue a very clear warning.
 If a vent check is done incorrectly with too much force or for too long a duration, you can permanently injure your ducklings.
-Those little parts are quite delicate!
+Those little duckling parts are quite delicate!

 Thus, if you don’t know how to conduct a proper vent check, please do not proceed.
 Let an expert — such as an avian vet — conduct a vent check for you and possibly teach you how to do it for future reference.